 On the top part of the door, hammer a small nail into the wood on an angle.
 Hook the hole or hook on the calendar over the nail.
 (Make sure your nail is not longer than the thickness of your cabinet so you don’t punch a hole through it.)

 This is not quite a door, but a drawer I open a few times each day.
 I like to line my drawers with decorative paper; usually I use gift wrap or wallpaper.
 This wallpaper is no longer available.
 It is left over from this table makeover I did when I first started blogging.
+To see where I store all my paper click here.

 In the shoebox, I save all the Business Reply envelopes that come in junk mail offers.
 I use them to create my grocery lists.
 They are perfect since I can place my coupons for the week right inside the envelope with my list.
 EZ!